Ammar96399/autoscaler/cluster-autoscaler/FAQ.md

 "cluster-autoscaler.kubernetes.io/scale-down-disabled": "true"
 ```

-It can be added to (or removed from) a node using sudo k0s:
+It can be added to (or removed from) a node using sudo k0s kubectl:

 ```
-sudo k0s annotate node <nodename> cluster-autoscaler.kubernetes.io/scale-down-disabled=true
+sudo k0s kubectl annotate node <nodename> cluster-autoscaler.kubernetes.io/scale-down-disabled=true
 ```

 ### How can I prevent Cluster Autoscaler from scaling down non-empty nodes?